 I used lost foam construction to fabricate a fiberglass air scoop for my son’s Formula Continental C race car.
 Our project started because a modification to the shape of the race car body necessitated the construction of a new air scoop.
 The air scoop is bolted to the car body so if either the air scoop or the body is damaged (a very likely scenario), the repair will be simpler.
 To fabricate the scoop, I made a Styrofoam male mold, surrounded the mold with fiberglass, and then dissolved the Styrofoam to leave a hollow part.
 I used Styrofoam to build the male mold for several reasons.
 It is readily available at most lumberyards, it is easy to shape with files and sandpaper, and it is easy to dissolve with lacquer thinner.

-The way a finish ages has everything to do with the way it is anchored to the wood.
+Sealing and priming a surface prior to applying the final finish affects how it ages, and how it ages has everything to do with the way the finish is anchored to the wood.
 Sealers and primers are often taken for granted; we simply read the can and follow directions.
 There are so many reasons for using a sealer and many methods for applying them.
 Let’s look at what we learned while sealing Sparks, the electric launch I built.
 Continue reading →

 A grapnel or grappling hook is a device with curved tines or “flukes” attached to a rope used for retrieving overboard objects.
-For pleasure boaters, a grapnel should be small, lightweight and made of non-rusting materials.
+For pleasure boaters, a grapnel should be small, lightweight, and made of non-rusting materials.
 I think every cruising boat should have one.
-The only ones I could find were too large, or were a folding grapnel anchor, not a retrieving hook.
+The only ones I could find were too large or were a folding grapnel anchor, not a retrieving hook.
+Continue reading →

 Are you the kind of person who just can’t get enough of a good thing?
-Looking for a better way to squeeze out that last little bit of G/flex adhesive from your tube rather than resorting to pliers, a vise or maybe even Grandma’s rolling pin?
+Looking for a better way to squeeze out that last little bit of G/flex 655 Thickened Epoxy Adhesive from your tube rather than resorting to pliers, a vise, or maybe even Grandma’s rolling pin?
 Maybe you’d like to get a fatter bead of adhesive or your tube is a bit clogged.
 Boy, do we have some easy and inexpensive tricks for you!
 Continue reading →